 Theodore Mangaphas was a local magnate in the territory of Philadelphia in Asia Minor, who twice usurped control of that region, firstly in 1188-89, and again in 1204-05.
 Recently I acquired an

-example of the billon trachy issued by Mangaphas (cf. Grierson 1126-7), and after cleaning it became clear that this coin was still partially clad in a silver coating of some sort.
-The coating is not an artifact of
+example of the billon trachy issued by Mangaphas (cf. Grierson 1126, CLBC 9.2.1.B), and after cleaning it with a mild acid it became clear that this coin appeared to be clad in a silver coating of some sort.

 Since I am unaware of any reports of silvering on the coins of Mangaphas, I reproduce pictures of this new coin below.
 (Note that the pinkish tinge in some areas of the image is an artefact of the